piroor/send-tabs-to-device-simulator/README.md

 If your addon returns `false` explicitly by the listener, then this addon won't open received tabs.
 Otherwise tabs are opened on the device.

+You don't need to register your addon before receiving tabs.
+Messages will be notified to your addon, if any tabs are sent from another device.

 #### Receive generic messages from other devices

 ```javascript